 The possibilities are only as limited as your imagination.
 The College of Arts and Sciences teaches students to question and think critically.
 From careers in law to museum curators, our alumni have jobs in a myriad of fields.
-A liberal arts program elevates the level of conversation on campus, and once students develop their own voice, their passion will drive their careers.
+Our Arts and Sciences programs elevate the level of conversation on campus, and once students develop their own voice, their passion will drive their careers.

 The College of Arts and Sciences has two fundamental requirements.
 The first is that each student learns to write English with precision and fluency, a process enhanced by continuing practice in courses across the curriculum.
 The second requirement is that in completing a bachelor’s degree each student acquires broad skills and knowledge complementary to his or her academic emphasis or specialization.